HERMES-SOC/hermes_core/docs/user-guide/cdf_format_guide.rst

 * VAR_TYPE

-In addition, the following attributes are strongly recommended for vectors, tensors and quaternions which are held in or relate to a particular coordinate system (see sections ``5.1.3.17-5.1.3.20``):
+In addition, the following attributes are strongly recommended for vectors, tensors and quaternions which are held in or relate to a particular coordinate system:

 * COORDINATE_SYSTEM
 * TENSOR_ORDER